epicshepich/MChroma/agenda.md

 - Add some bug-proofing logic to aborted popup dialogues
     - "Defaults" argument for class call? (i.e. aborted signal scale popup returns a 1)
+- Add handling for missing chromatogram parameters
+- Create a contingency for running out of colors

 ## QUALITY OF LIFE FEATURES